xuizy/Average_consensus_with_resilience_and_privacy_guarantees_without_losing_accuracy/README.md

 ## Overview

-State-of-the-art (SOTA) solutions to attain privacy and resilient consensus often involve a trade-off between privacy and resilience, compromising on accuracy.
+State-of-the-art solutions to attain privacy and resilient consensus often involve a trade-off between privacy and resilience, compromising on accuracy.
 Our work proposes a methodology that avoids these trade-offs, maintaining resilience, privacy, and accuracy simultaneously.

 ### Key Features